Neural Generalization of Multiple Kernel Learning: Experimental Results

 \subsection{NGMKL setup}

 We use a two-layer NGMKL in all the experiments.
-The nonlineaity of the hidden layer is a scaled hyperbolic tangent\footnote{$f(x)=1.7159\tanh({\frac{2}{3}x})$}.
-We use the Stochastic Gradient Descent (SGD) algorithm for training our model in which the batch size is set to 40, the learning rate is 0.01, and the weight decay is set to $5\times 10^{-6}$.
+The nonlinearity of the hidden layer is the scaled hyperbolic tangent $f(x)=1.7159\tanh({\frac{2}{3}x})$.
+We use the Stochastic Gradient Descent (SGD) algorithm to train our model in which the batch size is 40, the learning rate is 0.01, and the weight decay is $5\times 0^{-6}$.